How do you make the right choice for your personal and professional financing arrangements? Will Longfield asked the experts

 Choosing a loan to fund a new practice purchase or fancy fit-out is frequently stressful.
 Thankfully, most dentists only have to do it a few times in their careers but it can still be a daunting process.

 There are three elements of a dental practice that frequently require financing: practice purchasing, equipment leasing, and overdraft for day-to-day needs.
+Finding a financial partner to fund the acquiring of equipment is of high importance to many businesses.
+Doing so could help your business’s finances to thrive, as you access their services and tools which offer solutions to business’s problems, goals, and finances.

 Stafford Hamilton is the NSW state manager of Investec Australia, a leading specialist banking company.
 Hamilton says Investec’s approach involves thinking outside of the square and meeting challenges in unconventional ways.